 3. FIRST SIX WEEKS ARE HARD

 If you are a new mother, adjusting to the new life takes time.
-The important thing to remember is to take rest and never hesitate to ask for help.
+The important thing to remember is to take a rest and never hesitate to ask for help.

 Your body has done a magnificent job and it requires time to heal.
 Your uterus should shrink back to its normal size, your stitches should heal and you should get accustomed to the role of motherhood.